For more information about the school and related opportunities, visit MyMaritimeCareer.org

 Located on the campus of the Paul Hall Center for Maritime Training and Education

-The Seafarers Harry Lundeberg School of Seamanship (“SHLSS” or “School”), affiliated with the Seafarers International Union of North America, Atlantic, Gulf, Lakes and Inland Waters District, AFL-CIO (SIU) is a vocational school dedicated to preparing students for successful careers as U.S. merchant mariners.
+The Seafarers Harry Lundeberg School of Seamanship (“SHLSS” or “School”), affiliated with the Seafarers International Union of North America, Atlantic, Gulf, Lakes and Inland Waters, AFL-CIO (SIU) is a vocational school dedicated to preparing students for successful careers as U.S. Merchant Mariners.
 The School has been training individuals for careers at sea since 1967.
 The SHLSS provides entry-level training for individuals who wish to begin a seafaring career.
-We do not accept students that already hold a rating(s).
-The program is called the “Unlicensed Apprentice Program.”
-SHLSS also offers classes for experienced seafarers to permit them to upgrade their skills.
+This program is called the “Unlicensed Apprentice Program.”
+SHLSS also offers classes for experienced seafarers to help them to upgrade their skills.
 There are eligibility requirements for both the Unlicensed Apprentice Program and the upgrading classes.
-The requirements for the apprentice program are set forth in these materials.
 Seafarers must meet additional eligibility requirements in order to participate in the upgrading classes.